 For Vietnamese standards, this Nha Trang street is a quiet one.
-Yet, for the uninitiated, it offers a great introduction to Vietnam’s infamous traffic — sans dodging a plethora of motorbikes at intersections or without going deaf thanks to a cacophony of honking horns.
+And for the uninitiated, it offers a great introduction to Vietnam’s infamous traffic — sans dodging a plethora of motorbikes or without going deaf due to a cacophony of honking horns.

-From cycle rickshaw drivers and taxi drivers seeking out a fare,
+There are cycle rickshaw drivers and taxi drivers seeking a fare,

-and families of four out for an afternoon spin.
+and families of four out are for an afternoon spin.